Jeff-Bouchard/hub.docker.com/pyuheprng/README.md

 - Multiple **hardware entropy sources** (RDRAND/RDSEED, `/dev/hwrng`, TPM, environmental noise).
 - The **UHEP** aggregation and **SHA-512** cryptographic mixing already described above.

-The result is an entropy service that is not just "good enough for crypto" but **vastly overprovisioned** compared to mainstream systems.
-This matters because the same entropy pool is used for:
+The intent is to provide an entropy service that is **more conservative** than typical mainstream setups.
+The same entropy pool is used for:

-- **DNS randomness** (transaction IDs, source ports, DNSSEC keys for resolvers behind this host).
+- DNS randomness (transaction IDs, source ports, DNSSEC keys for resolvers behind this host).
-- **TLS keys** (for DoT/DoH and any other cryptographic protocol on the machine).
+- TLS keys (for DoT/DoH and other cryptographic protocols on the machine).
-- **Smarter contracts and application logic** that depend on unpredictable but verifiable randomness.
+- Smarter contracts and application logic that depend on unpredictable randomness.

-By continuously injecting this 1536-bit-class entropy into `/dev/random` and **disabling `/dev/urandom`**, pyuheprng eliminates an entire class of "weak RNG" attacks that still affect a large fraction of the Internet today—especially DNS cache poisoning and key-generation failures on misconfigured or entropy-starved systems.
-Any resolver or service that relies on `/dev/random` on a host running pyuheprng inherits this protection.
+By continuously injecting this 1536-bit-class entropy into `/dev/random` and avoiding `/dev/urandom` for cryptographic material by policy, `pyuheprng` aims to **reduce the risk** of "weak RNG" conditions on this particular host (for example, during early boot or under heavy load).
+It does **not** guarantee the absence of RNG-related attacks, and it does not change how external infrastructure is configured.

-## Entropy Deprivation Prevention
+## Entropy deprivation mitigation

-**Entropy deprivation is effectively eliminated on correctly configured hosts** by:
+On correctly configured hosts, the design aims to **reduce the likelihood of entropy starvation** by:
 - Continuous feeding of `/dev/random`
 - Multiple independent sources (RC4OK + Hardware + UHEP)
 - No fallback to weak RNG